What We Do

 Moodmaster - Equipping people with simple tools and techniques to mange life's ups and downs

 Onside provides a range of services to support people living with dementia.
-Our specialist areas are support for people living with young onset dementia, the provision of peer support and dementia cafes for people of all ages living with dementia.
+Our specialist areas provide support for people living with young onset dementia to enjoy group or individual activities and to pursue their own hobbies and interests.

 Support into Employment

-Onside provide two main options for Employment Support depending on an individual needs:
+Onside provides Employment Support depending on an individual needs:

 Building Better Opportunities (BBO) - Our Job Coaches offer support when people are looking for work or want to engage in training or education.
 Acting as one point of contact to plan and monitor progress towards job or training goals.